trustmaster/embook/processes/planning/realistic-goal-setting.md

 If you have a brand new team then you probably don't have any data on its prior velocity.
 Or maybe the team is not new and there is data on team's velocity, but you were not there when they achieved or failed at their goals before.

 In any case, the first step is to just observe and collect more information.
-It probably means setting the first goals just by gut feeling, or by the sheer amount of story points.
+It probably means setting the first goals just by gut feeling, or by sheer amount of story points.
 It's fine.
 The objective is not to nail all the goals 100% of times.
-The objective is to help the team to get better at achieving what they want to achieve.
+The objective is to help the team get better at achieving what they want to achieve.

 With that in mind, you should start observing how the team sets and delivers on its goals, and collect supplementary data such as velocity or throughput.